AdiPoPa/lockeeandroid/README.md

 # Changelog

+## (16/08/2016) [v 1.0.6] - Additions and updated interface features
+* Added a ProgressDialog for the ASyncTask which retrieves the locks list
+* Added welcome screen and animation when the user registers an account
+* Added ToolTips
+* Updated interface and fixed issues

 ## (10/08/2016) [v 1.0.5] - Connectivity features updated and fixed issues
 * Updated the login, register and verify connectivity
 * Covered all network or server errors